unclereeemus/ytmp/README.md

   ls [# [#]]	show a numbered list of the queue. optionally accepts two args - one for focusing on a certain
   		# on the queue and another for how much of the surrounding queue to print. if no second arg,
-		default is 2. accepts p|l|m like 'm'.
+		default is 2. accepts args like 'm'.
 		ex: ytmp ls p 5 (to print the 5 entries above and below currently playing)

   m [ [c] [r] [[[p|l|m[+|-#]]|[#]][,][[p|l|m[+|-#]]|[#]]] ... ] [[c] x [x] ...] [s [#]]